rust-lang/async-book/src/01_getting_started/03_state_of_async_rust.md

 # The State of Asynchronous Rust

-Parts of async Rust are supported with the same stability guarantees as regular Rust.
+Parts of async Rust are supported with the same stability guarantees as synchronous Rust.
 Other parts are still maturing and will change over time.
-Compared to regular Rust, you can expect:
+With async Rust, you can expect:

 - Outstanding runtime performance for typical concurrent workloads.
 - More frequent interaction with advanced language features, such as lifetimes